 Michael writes and speaks extensively.
 His articles have appeared in LEXIS, Practical Law Company, IP LAW 360, Bloomberg/BNA, Managing IP Magazine, and elsewhere.
 Michael is the sole author of Practical Law Company's Practice Note on Patent Law and the Lexis Practice Advisor on Patent Licensing and is a co-author of Practical Law Company's Practice Notes on Global Patent Litigation and Licensing and on Tracking and Privacy.
 He is the author of the chapter on Patent Licensing and Monetization of the Oxford Handbook of Intellectual Property Law (Oxford Press, 2017).
 He also has assumed leadership positions in the IP bar.
 He heads the New York Chapter of the International Intellectual Property Commercialization Council (IIPCC), is the Co-chair of the Media Committee for the New York IP Lawyers Bar Association (NYIPLA), and serves as a member of the Legislative Action Committee.

-A member of the Firm’s Diversity Committee, Michael has been the keynote speaker at conferences addressing topics such as diversity and mentorship.
+A member of the Firm’s Inclusion, Diversity and Equity Committee, Michael has been the keynote speaker at conferences addressing topics such as diversity and mentorship.
 Michael is also an adjunct professor at his alma mater, NYU, as well as at New York Law School.
 He has guest lectured at the NYU Business and Law Clinic, the NYU School of Medicine, New York Law School, and Seton Hall Law School.

 Michael received his J.D. magna cum laude from New York University School of Law.
 He was a member of the NYU Law Review and the Order of the Coif, was Fish & Neave Fellow for the Engelberg Center on Innovation Law and Policy, and served as President of the Intellectual Property and Entertainment Law Society.
 After law school, he clerked for the Honorable Judge Roderick R. McKelvie in the U.S. District Court for the District of Delaware.
 Michael received a B.S.E. in electrical engineering magna cum laude from the University of Pennsylvania.
 He was a member of Eta Kappa Nu, Tau Beta Pi, and the Penn Parliamentary Debate Team.